Giant petrel: Taxonomy

+Etymology

+The name Macronectes combines the Ancient Greek makros meaning "great" and nēktēs meaning "swimmer".

+The name "Petrel", first recorded in 1602, is a corruption of pitteral, referring to the pitter-pattering across the water of the (distantly) related European storm petrel; the suggestion that the word refers to St Peter's walking on the waves is a later invention.

 Distribution

 The living species are restricted to the Southern Hemisphere, and though their distributions overlap significantly, with both species breeding on the Prince Edward Islands, Crozet Islands, Kerguelen Islands, Macquarie Island, and South Georgia, many southern giant petrels nest farther south, with colonies as far south as Antarctica.
 In July 2019, an individual, either of M. giganteus or M. halli, was found as a vagrant in County Durham and Northumberland in the United Kingdom, marking the first record of the genus in Europe.